dicksondickson/project-migit/README.md

-# Project Migit - AI Server on a Potato
+# Project MIGIT - AI Server on a Potato

 ## What is this?